joaorafaelsantos/hit_it/README.md

 # Hit It
 # HTML5 Canvas Game - Simple and addictive
-# Degree of Web Information Systems and Technologies / Final grade: 19/20
+# Web Information Systems and Technologies / School of Media Arts and Design (P.PORTO)
 # Link to play: https://joaorafaelsantos.github.io/hit_it/